Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <h2 id="weaknesses">🤔 Weaknesses/ Challenges of an Enneagram 1</h2>

-Type 1 personalities, also known as Perfectionists or Reformers, have several weaknesses and challenges that they may face.
-Here are some of them:

-- Being overly critical: Type 1 personalities can be perfectionists and have a strong sense of right and wrong.
+Type 1 personalities are stereotypically known for being overly critical.

+They can be perfectionists and and sometimes that makes them hard to work with.
 They may hold themselves and others to extremely high standards, making them overly critical of themselves and others.
 This can create tension in relationships and cause them to feel stressed or anxious.

+Here are some other things Type 1s struggle with:

 - Struggling with flexibility: Type 1 personalities strongly desire structure and order.
 They may need help with flexibility and adapting to change or unexpected events.
 This can lead to feeling frustrated or overwhelmed.
 - Feeling guilty: Type 1 personalities have a strong sense of responsibility and duty.
 They may feel guilty if they don't live up to their high standards or feel they have let others down.
 This can lead to feelings of shame, self-doubt, and anxiety.
 - Difficulty relaxing: Type 1 personalities can have difficulty relaxing and may feel like they always need to be doing something productive.
 This can lead to burnout and exhaustion.